 Hiring decisions.
 When implementing hiring decisions, chief officers shall consult with the Council chair and vice chairs about the hiring decision before extending an offer of employment for any position that reports directly to that chief officer, as set forth in the Organizational Motion.
 For all other hires, chief officers and independent agency officer may make hiring decisions and may extend an offer of employment to any person who has been selected through a full recruitment process or who has applied for a legislative branch position in the prior six months for a current vacancy without undertaking a full recruitment process.
-Officers and independent agency of interns, and temporary or term limited employees, for up to a total of the maximum period allowed by the King County Code.
+Officers and independent agency officers may also appoint or extend the appointment of interns, and temporary or term limited employees, for up to a total of the maximum period allowed by the King County Code.